zhenhuaw-me/tflite2onnx/docs/how-to-enable-new-operator.md

 A TFLite operator option doesn't necessarily have a peer ONNX operator attribute, vice verse.
-A TFLite operator option may become ONNX operator input, or implict ONNX operator semantic.
+A TFLite operator option may become ONNX operator input, or implicit ONNX operator semantic.
 Please do take care consideration for these functionalities.
 If you are not sure, take existing operator converter as reference, or open issue to ask.